-- 3. The Human Resource Department will notify each qualified former employee on the recall list by mail that a vacancy exists. - a.
-Those interested must express this interest in writing within a fourteen day calendar period from the date of the notification. - b.
-If the Superintendent determines that no person on the recall list has the specific qualifications to fill a given vacancy and instead nominates a candidate from outside the recall list to fill a vacancy, the Association shall have the right to grieve. - c.
-The recall list shall be sent to The Association.
+3. The Office of Human Resources will notify each qualified former employee on the recall list by mail that a vacancy exists.

+a.
+Those interested must express this interest in writing within a fourteen (14) day calendar period from the date of the notification.

+b.
+If the Superintendent determines that no person on the recall list has the specific qualifications to fill a given vacancy and instead nominates a candidate from outside the recall list to fill a vacancy, the Association shall have the right to grieve.

+c.
+The recall list shall be sent to the Association.